berksudan/YTU-Bologna-English-Curriculum-Scraper/README.md

 1. Students will understand fundamental underlying principles concepts of computer engineering.
 2. Students will understand how to design correct and efficient algorithms.
 3. Students will learn about the process of writing and debugging a program.
-4. Students will learn how to describe the devised algorithms as flowcharts.
-5. Students will be able to know different branches of computer engineering.

 ----------------------------------------